axioned/handbook/src/content/docs/Roadmap/technology.md

   order: 1
 ---

-We take inspiration on our Technology Roadmap/Radar from [Thoughtworks] (https://www.thoughtworks.com/radar/faq#).
+We take inspiration on our Technology Roadmap/Radar from [Thoughtworks](https://www.thoughtworks.com/radar/faq#).

 ### Adopt